 The Chosen ones conquer Longlevens Sevens

-CHOSEN Hill secured Gloucestershire bragging rights with a last-gasp try in the final of the Longlevens Cider and Rugby 7s Festival on Saturday.
+CHOSEN Hill secured Gloucestershire bragging rights with a last-gasp try in the final of the Longlevens Cider and Rugby 7s Festival, in aid of Wooden Spoon, on Saturday.

 Trailing to Cheltenham-side Smiths Rugby, the eventual champions left it extremely late to stake their claim for the silverware – running home the decisive score in the dying seconds of a closely-fought encounter.